Banning vaping in stores would drive away customers, advocates say

 He told CBC News most people agree e-cigarettes are a safer alternative to smoking but added that “this precautionary measure that the government is taking stigmatizes the product itself.”

-In a statement, Damerla said the province is also “banning the sale of certain flavoured tobacco products and increasing the maximum fines for youth-related sales offences under the Smoke-Free Ontario Act” but emphasized that the government is not banning the use of e-cigarettes.
+In a statement, Damerla said the province is also “banning the sale of certain flavoured tobacco products and increasing the maximum fines for youth-related sales offenses under the Smoke-Free Ontario Act” but emphasized that the government is not banning the use of e-cigarettes.

 CBC News Posted: Dec 16, 2015 4:53 PM ET